vyahhi/stepik-chrome/README.md

 2. Go to Chrome Menu (the three line hamburger at the top-right corner) &rarr; More tools &rarr; Extensions.
 Click "Developer mode" checkbox.
 Then click button "Load unpacked extension".

+3. The extension will work only for new Chrome tabs opened after the installation, therefore you may want to restart your browser.